eolt/.NetCore_Projects/WeatherProject/ReadMe.md

 # Weather Browser

 This .Net Core web browser allows users to know the current temperature and weather description of a city.
 There are different jpeg files saved to the root folder which display an image based on the current weather description.
-If a user enters an invalide city name, the website returns an error message while continuing to allow city searches.
+If a user enters an invalid city name, the website returns an error message while continuing to allow city searches.

 ## Implementation
 The website receves weather inforamtion through OpenWeatherMap API.
 Our page fetches the city name from the text input form on the home page and error page.
 A http request passes on information from the API to a class object.
 The class object is what we use to get the current temperature and description.